dhaya56/real-time-football-video-analytics/README.md

 ---

 ## Notes on Excluded Files
-To maintain clarity and repository size constraints, the following are excluded from the repo:
+**To maintain clarity and repository size constraints, the following are excluded from the repo**:

 - Trained Model Weights (.pt)